kagruber2412/kagruber2412.github.io/_pages/cv.md

 Refereeing
 ======
-Journal of Statistical Software, BMC Bioinformatics, Journal of Data Science Statistics and Visualizations.
+Journal of Statistical Software, BMC Bioinformatics, Journal of Data Science Statistics and Visualizations, Journal of Population Aging.

 Skills and Expertise
 ======